Ultra-Fast Accurate AoA Estimation via Automotive Massive-MIMO Radar

-A schematic flow of our fast-MUSIC method 1 is summarized in Algorithm~\ref{alg:nystrom}, which actually approximates the rank-restricted SVD of large covariance, and significantly reduced the complexity.
-Based on the above elaboration, we easily find that: Step 1 (Lines~\ref{alg:nystrom:step1:begin} to \ref{alg:nystrom:step1:end}) costs $\OM (p M )$ time.
+The schematic flow of our fast-MUSIC method 1 is summarized in \textbf{Algorithm~\ref{alg:nystrom}}, which actually obtains the rank-restricted SVD of a large covariance and thus reduces the time complexity significantly.
+Based on the above analysis, we easily see that: Step 1 (Lines~\ref{alg:nystrom:step1:begin} to \ref{alg:nystrom:step1:end}) costs $\OM (p M )$ time.
 Step 2 (Lines~\ref{alg:nystrom:step2:begin} to \ref{alg:nystrom:step2:end}) costs $\OM (p^2 M )$ time.
-Thus, the overall complexity of our fast method 1 in identifying a signal subspace is $\OM (p^2 M )$.
+Combined together, the overall complexity of our fast method 1 in estimating the signal subspace is $\OM (p^2 M )$.